winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 This document specifies the requirements for version 1.0 of the Wing Cloud.

 Wing Cloud is a service for delivering applications written using the *Wing Framework* to production.
 The *Wing Framework* is a programming environment for cloud applications.
-The framework is available for Winglang and for TypeScript and consists of an SDK, IDE tooling and the local version of the Wing Console.
+The framework is available for Winglang and for TypeScript and consists of an SDK, platform providers, IDE tooling and the local version of the Wing Console.

 Key features that differentiate the Wing Framework:
 * Programmatic infrastructure definitions